Harvest Hay Half

 When Captain Strong returned to Fort Vancouver without the Klickitat group he was heavily criticised.
 The area became known derisively as "Strong's Battle Ground," and later just "Battle Ground."

 The finishers medals for the Harvest Hay Half commemorate the history of Battle Ground.
-Last year's medal featured Captain Strong, and this year's honors Chief Umtuch.
+Last year's medal featured Chief Umtuch, and the 2012 medal honored Captain Strong.